ChiyuCC/sequence-breaking-ff6/README.md

 ### Finishing the raid

--   Switch to Kushu for a second and walk up to Tzen: you'll find that Sraphim is available for sale
+-   Switch to the other party that's still at the Southern Continent and walk up to Tzen: you'll find that Sraphim is available for sale
     -   Completing the mine cart ride is what seems to unlock Sraphim
 -   Unfortunately, this does not mean that the auction house in Jidoor (where you can get Golem and ZoneSeek) is open too
     -   This will have to wait until you recruit Setzer and finish Maduin's flashback